Logius-standaarden/fsc-core/draft-fsc-core-00.md

 : The FSC Manager configures all inways and outways based on access requests and grants

 NLX System
-: System of inways and outways that confirm to the FSC standard
+: System of inways, outways and managers that confirm to the FSC standard

 Protocol Buffers
 : XX

-### Abbreviations

-API
-: Application Programming Interface, as described in RFC X

-gRPC
-: XX

-FSC
-: Federated Service Connectivity, the name of this draft standard

-HTTP
-: Hyper Text Transfer Protocol, as specified in [RFC 2068](https://www.rfc-editor.org/rfc/rfc2068)

 # Architecture